Brandenburg-class battleship: General characteristics

 The ships of the Brandenburg class were 108 m long between perpendiculars, 113.9 m long at the waterline, and 115.7 m long overall.
 They had a beam of 19.5 m which was increased to 19.74 m with the addition of torpedo nets, and had a draft of 7.6 m forward and 7.9 m aft.
-The Brandenburgs displaced 10,013 MT at their designed weight, and up to 10,670 MT at full combat load.
+The Brandenburgs displaced 10,013 MT at their designed weight, and up to 10,670 MT at full load.
 As was the standard for German warships of the period, the hulls of the Brandenburg-class ships were constructed from both transverse and longitudinal steel frames, over which the steel side plates were riveted.
-The vessels had 13 watertight compartments and a double bottom that ran for 48% of the length of the hull.
+The vessels had thirteen watertight compartments and a double bottom that ran for 48% of the length of the hull.
 Their hulls featured a tumblehome shape above the main deck, and as was common for warships of the era, a ram bow.
 The ships had a raised forecastle deck that extended to the aft funnel, thereafter reducing to the main deck level.

 The German navy regarded the ships as excellent sea-boats and the Brandenburgs had easy motion.
 They were also responsive to commands from the bridge and had a moderate turning circle.
 Despite their generally positive handling characteristics, the ships were "wet" at high speeds despite the forecastle deck and suffered from severe pitching.
 The ships lost up to 30% of their speed at hard rudder.
 Their metacentric height was 1.05 m, and their maximum stability moment was 31.5 degrees.

 The ships' crew numbered 38 officers and 530 enlisted men, though while serving as the squadron flagship the standard crew was augmented by an additional 9 officers and 54 men.
 After their refits, their standard crew consisted of 30 officers and 561 enlisted sailors, with an additional 9 officers and 48 enlisted men as flagships.
 They carried a number of small boats, including a pair of picket boats, two launches, one pinnace, two cutters, two yawls, and two dinghies.